AscherFriedman/AscherFriedman.github.io/_posts/2021-10-10-Pseudo_Stratify.md

 ## High Level Idea
 Most compitent datascientists understand that if you have a categorical response variable that is extremely unbalanced, you should stratify your train/test split.
 This ensures that your test and train set are both representative of the overall dataset.

 But what happens when you have a continuous response variable that is extremely skewed?
 Well in short you have the same problem, and without this trick, its quite likely you'll generates a test set not representative of the overall dataset.
+To be more robust we could probably use Kolmogorov-Smirnov tests, but for this we will simply compare means of the distributions, as this is often an important metric in practice.

 1. TOC
 {:toc}